After Trump failed, Georgia Republicans just passed a bill to make it easier to overturn elections

 The legislative power grab is similar to actions taken by Republicans in other states like Wisconsin, where the GOP-controlled legislature stripped power from incoming Democratic governor Tony Evers after his election in 2018.
 Similar efforts by GOP legislatures to take power away from secretaries of state and election officials are underway in at least eight Republican-controlled states.
 The Georgia bill is also one of more than 250 bills being considered by Republicans in 43 states that would make it harder to vote, and it was passed one day after Senate Minority Leader Mitch McConnell claimed in a Senate hearing that “states are not engaging in efforts to suppress voters whatsoever.”

 The House bill not only affects who will oversee elections, but also who gets to vote.
 In January, the right-wing group True the Vote challenged the eligibility of hundreds of thousands of voters in runoff elections won by Democratic Senate candidates Jon Ossoff and Raphael Warnock, based on an unreliable postal database.
-Only a few votes were actually thrown out, but under another provision of the House bill, future challenges could find much greater success.
+Only a few dozen votes were actually thrown out, but under another provision of the House bill, future challenges could find much greater success.
 If the bill becomes law, conservative activists would be able to challenge the eligibility of an unlimited number of voters, and local election boards would be required to hear these challenges within 10 days or face sanctions from the state election board, which could pressure county officials to hastily remove eligible voters from the rolls or wrongly reject their ballots.

 Groh-Wargo calls these voter challenges “attempted unconstitutional purges” and says they will become “commonplace, easier to do, and county boards of elections who don’t play ball” will be replaced.